Google OR-Tools v9.12

 160//

-161// The returned values are the same as EnumToString().
+161// The expected values are the one returned by EnumToString().

 166//